 While Upper Deck had a redemption card Shaq, Hoops had one for ten rookies in their 1992-93 Hoops Draft Redemption program.
 Shaq is pictured on Draft Night in the traditional suit with team cap.

 One reason why the NBA brands came up with redemption offers for O’Neal cards was that when he entered the NBA he had an exclusive arrangement with Classic, a maker of college cards.
 He was card #1 in the 1992-93 Classic Draft Picks and Four Sport sets but there was a Gold version of Draft Picks card and Shaq signed more 2500 Draft Picks, 8,500 Gold #AU cards and 150 from the Four Sport set.
 All of the Classic cards are easy to land on eBay.

 He’s even in some food issue sets.
 Shaq is #97 in the 1992-93 Tony’s Pizza set produced by Fleer in which frozen pizza buyers got cards packed on top.
-Most are under $10.
-Drake’s Cakes also partnered with Fleer for a 1992-93 set that included Shaq as card #37 (also cheap at under $5) and he’s also in a McDonald’s sponsored set produced by Upper Deck with most selling for just a few dollars.
+Most are under $15.
+Drake’s Cakes also partnered with Fleer for a 1992-93 set that included Shaq as card #37 (also cheap and also inexpensive) and he’s also in a McDonald’s sponsored set produced by Upper Deck with most selling for just a few dollars.

 Even at the highest grades,virtually all of Shaq’s rookie cards are affordable.
 When he was entering the NBA in the 1990s there wasn’t a high dollar product like there is this century and so collector can obtain all of his rookie and first-year cards for less money than one ultra-high end brand rookie card of today’s superstars.
 Even if the supply isn’t likely to dry up, owning a collection of one of sports’ most memorable stars for such a low-cost isn’t a bad thing at all.